 Usually, companies will do in-person, phone or video chat interviews.
-If the business you apply to only wants to conduct interviews via online chat, be careful.
+If the business you apply wants to conduct interviews only via online chat, be careful.

-Pressuring you to accept their offer quickly is another bad sign.
+Pressuring you to accept a job offer quickly is another bad sign.
 A scammer might try to get you to act without thinking, so always take a step back and consider if this offer is too good to be true.

-However, some major companies like Amazon have been known to do chat interviews with people applying for specific customer service positions.
-Doing a lot of research about the company before your interview is vital, especially if they only want to conduct interviews over chat.
+However, some major companies, including Amazon, have been known to do chat interviews with people applying for specific customer service positions.
+Doing a lot of research about the company before your interview is vital, especially if the interview is going be via chat.

 3. Look for a Detailed Job Description

-Real jobs need people with specific skills, so companies will lay them out in a real listing.
-If a job description looks vague, only highlights benefits or has noticeable grammatical errors, it’s likely illegitimate.
+Real jobs need people with specific skills, so companies will detail those skills in a real listing.
+If a job description looks vague, highlights only the upsides of the job or has noticeable grammatical errors, it’s likely illegitimate.

 Another red flag here could be a lack of responsibilities listed in the posting.
-A real company will tell you what work they expect you to perform as an employee.
+A real company will tell you what work is expected of you as an employee.

 4. Research the Company!

 This is extremely important during any job hunt.
-Typing the company name and the word “scam” into a search engine is a simple way to find out if a company is legitimate.
+Typing the company name and the word “scam” into a search engine is a first step toward finding out if a company is legitimate.

-You should be able to find reports from the FBI or FTC and Better Business Bureau ratings.
-You can also look for forums where people post experiences with a company.
+You should be able to find reports from the Better Business Bureau.
+You can also look for forums on major job search sites where people post experiences with a company.

-A company’s website can also tell you if they’re legitimate or not with a quick glance.
-If the site has grammatical errors or weird punctuation scattered throughout, it’s probably a scam.
+A company’s website can also tell you if it’s legitimate or not: If the site has grammatical errors or weird punctuation scattered throughout, it’s probably a scam.